ggabbiani/OFL/orthodocs/foundation/3d-engine.md

 debug parameter as returned from [fl_parm_Debug()](core.md#function-fl_parm_debug)

 __octant__
-when undef, native positioning is used with the Low bounding box vertex into the origin O
+when undef, native positioning is used with cube midpoint centered at origin O

 __direction__
 desired direction [director,rotation] or native direction if undef